keechma/keechma-next/README.md

 ### Is Keechma/next the right choice for you?

-Depending on the size of your app(s), and the rythm of your development, you might not see immediate need for the architecture provided by Keechma/next.
+Depending on the size of your app(s), and the rhythm of your development, you might not see immediate need for the architecture provided by Keechma/next.
 But, Keechma/next shouldn't be judged by the code you write, instead think about all the code you _won't have to write_.
 Predictable and deterministic apps are not trivial to implement, and in our opinion Keechma/next provides everything you need to pull it of.
 Keechma/next is a contained library, without any global state leaking, so you can try it out without major commitment.
 If you do try it, feel free to reach out to us on #keechma channel on the Clojurians slack.

 ## Commercial support